martinberlin/eink-calendar/README.md

 We could reach a minimum consumption of 0.08 mA/hr using ESP32 [Tinypico](https://www.tinypico.com) please check the branch:
 **cale_tinypico**

 Where we implemented the TinyPICO helper library to shut down the DotStar Led and the data lines to reduce the consumption to the minimum.
-Currently this was the lowest consumption we could achieve with an ESP32.
+Currently this was is lowest consumption record we could achieve with an ESP32.

 ### Simple configuration